XLSForm/xlsform.github.io/xlsform-standard.md

 |         |  string  | address  | Respondent's address | w4 |
 |         |  end group  |   |  |  |

 See this [blog post](http://blog.enketo.org/gorgeous-grid/) for more information on creating Grid forms.
+The grid theme XLSForm example is [here](https://docs.google.com/spreadsheets/d/1Z4gHZQTr5FibRK-Aj198WlNdMZghEBZlyWhmPZXjzJQ/edit?usp=sharing)

 ### Styling notes

-### SMS form data submission

 ### More Resources
 Your first stop for more resources should be [formhub university](http://formhub.org/formhub_u/), an account on formhub with many forms that you can download and inspect to learn about features.
 The [XLSform standard document](https://docs.google.com/spreadsheet/ccc?key=0AjZ4hMHTat-YdFZSY3BOZWtGeTdxWGQ1clZoVEZkamc&usp=sharing) can guide you through the specific input types, column headers, and so on that are legitimate syntax in XLSforms.
 If you are still confused, you can just email opendatakit@googlegroups.com, or search the list for previous threads which may have answered your question.
 If you want to dig in deeper to understand xforms and go beyond xlsforms, here are some resources to understand them: